yoannisj/sass-aleksi/README.md

 The firstname *Aleksi* means 'helper of man' in russian.

-## Dependencies
+## Dependencies and Bundling

-Aleski requires the following Sass/Compass extensions to be installed:
+Aleski requires Compass and will import only the needed parts from compass.
+Additionally, it depends on the following Sass/Compass extensions:

 + [Sass (~> 3.3)](https://github.com/sass/sass)
 + [SassyCast (~> 1.1.1)](https://github.com/HugoGiraudel/SassyCast)